richtastic/ff/src/3DR/wiki/app.md

 => could this method be used earlier on to get good F?

-- what to do about epiople inside image
-	=> looping image extraction

 - mbda * (summed average location) + lambda*(predicted location)